STUDENT/PARENT HANDBOOK -

 For state practice tests, please refer to the CAASPP Practice Tools for Students document on Excel’s website under the Our Academy and Assessments tab.
 The directions to utilize the practice tests will be found under Testing Resources.

 There are four major types of questions that students may see: multiple choice, multiple response, short answer, and performance assessments.
-Encourage your families to explore and discuss the practice tests with their students.
+We encourage you to explore and discuss the practice tests with your students.
+Please note that the practice tests do not provide answers or a score; however, it does provide your students with the experience of navigating through a sample test session, which is important to practice.

 - Test Practice for Common Core (by the grade level) Barron's Core Focus Workbook - Language Arts and Math combined